-This section describes the criteria, tools and methodology the IESO uses to perform resource adequacy assessments.
-In Section 4.1, the resource adequacy criterion is described.
-Section 4.2 describes the Load and Capacity (L&C) software tool used in the resource adequacy assessment process.
-Section 4.5 presents the inputs used in the capacity adequacy assessment.
+This section describes the criterion, tools and methodology the IESO uses to perform resource adequacy assessments.
+In Section 4.1 Resource Adequacy Criterion, the resource adequacy criterion is described.
+Section 4.2 Load and Capacity Model describes the Load and Capacity (L&C) software tool used in the resource adequacy assessment process.
+Section 4.5 Inputs to the Resource Adequacy Assessment presents the inputs used in the capacity adequacy assessment.